Angels Flight Lost Chapter: 1965

 “Come on, boy,” Ed said.
 “We’re going back tonight.”

-Harry never got a chance to say good by to Eileen Foster.
+Harry never got a chance to say goodbye to Eileen Foster.
 And he never saw Estrella Arceneaux again.